Challenge at Berkeley

-Students will self-organize into teams to identify a social problem that can be addressed by creating a new mobile technology.
-They will apply to participate in the Mobile App Challenge in early January 2016.
-Over the course of the Spring 2016 semester, students will develop the apps while receiving mentorship & guidance from CITRIS faculty & staff, entrepreneurs, developers, non-profit leaders and prospective clients.
+Students self-organized into teams to identify a social problem that could be addressed by creating a new mobile technology.
+Over the course of a semester, students developed the apps while receiving mentorship & guidance from CITRIS faculty & staff, entrepreneurs, developers, non-profit leaders and prospective clients.

-The challenge will culminate with a public Demo Day at the end of the semester where teams will give short presentations and prizes will be awarded in various categories.
-Teams may win up to $1,000 in scholarship funds and preferred consideration for application to Berkeley startup incubator programs.
+The challenge culminated with a public pitch competition at the end of the semester where teams gave short presentations and were awarded prizes in various categories.

 - Teams must comprise at least three members